Farheen Gani

 The University of Florida offers an online MS in forensic toxicology program focused on advanced principles, including drug metabolism and pharmacokinetics.
 This program is designed for those currently employed or wanting to change careers and work in crime laboratories and medical examiner’s offices.

 Courses include forensic toxicology; general toxicology; drug biotransformations & molecular mechanisms of toxicity; toxic substances; applied statistics for data analysis; literature survey of forensic toxicology; and principles of mammalian pharmacology.
-A segment of forensic toxicologists also go on to complete PhDs (which can take three years or more), typically to work in academia.

 Oklahoma State University offers a hybrid master of science in forensic science with a concentration in forensic chemistry/toxicology ideal for students pursuing careers such as forensic chemists, forensic toxicologists, or instructors.
-Offering a strong background in forensic sciences and specialized courses in forensic toxicology and chemistry, this program requires a minimum of 30 credits for the thesis option and 32 for the non-thesis option and may be completed full-time or part-time.
+Offering a strong background in forensic sciences and specialized courses in forensic toxicology and chemistry, this program requires a minimum of 30 credits for the thesis option and 32 for the non-thesis option, which may be completed full-time or part-time.
 Courses in the first year may be taken online or on campus, while the second year includes laboratory and research courses that must be taken on campus.

 The curriculum includes courses such as methods in forensic sciences; forensic pathology and medicine; forensic bioscience; forensic toxicology; drug toxicity; advanced forensic toxicology; and criminalistics and evidence analysis.